 In this context, I’m talking about doing the things that help your body be better and do better.
 This includes:

-Eat whole foods that give your body the energy it needs to support you and your new mom activities.
+Eat whole foods that give your body the energy it needs to support you as you heal.
+Don’t abandon those healthy eating practices you gained while pregnant.

-Follow a physician supported fitness routine to begin helping your body regain strength and tone.
+Follow a physician supported postpartum fitness routine to begin helping your body regain strength and tone.

-When talking about your body don’t always be a critic.
-Find things you love about your body and share those thoughts.
-I promise your baby will love you just the way you are!
+When talking about your body, don’t always be a critic.
+I invite you to find things you like about your body and share those thoughts.

 Let your wellness journey and your desire to get in shape be led by love for your body and not hate.